wp-plugins/flickr-shortcode-importer/readme.txt

 Image attribution links can be added if enabled via Settings.

-This plugin is handy for transitioning from plugin `wordpress-flickr-manager` to your own Media Library because you have CDN services or want to move off of third party software.
+This plugin is handy for transitioning from plugin `wordpress-flickr-manager` and `flickr-gallery` to your own Media Library because you have CDN services or want to move off of third party software.

 There is no restore functionality.
 Backup beforehand or be prepared to revert every transformed post by hand via the post revision tool.